Drathonix/DEConfig-Integration/README.md

 Gravi Suite: GraviChest Plate, Advanced Chainsaw, Advanced Drill, Vajra, and Battery packs.

+Gravi Suite Neo: Chainsaw Treecapitator is supported.

 ### Future Targets
 EMT and Thaumic boots: Will implement speed and jump modulation and magic vision toggles.
-GraviSuiteNeo: Will implement support for all GSN changes.
+Gravi Suite Neo: Will implement support for all GSN changes.

 ### Other changes
 IC2: Added an NBT tag to Quantum Leggings to toggle quantum sprint without changing the config.
 Can only be edited in the drac gui.